-The Content Standards describe what all students should will be able to do, can do and will be after learning in the CCVE.
-The statements comprises of a set of facts, concepts and ideas that are important for students to attain.
+The content standards describe what all students should will be able to do, can do and will be after learning in the Citizenship and Christian Values Education.
+The statements comprises of a set of facts, concepts and ideas that are important for a students to attain.
 A code has been applied to each content standard as a classification system to facilitate simplicity and reference.

-Each Content Standard is coded with four digits such as 1.1.1.1 this refers to the Content Standard from Grade 1.
+Each Content Standard is coded with four digits such as P.1.1.1 this refers to the Content Standard from Preparatory.
 Strand 1.
 Unit 1.
 Content standard 1